geoserver/geoserver/doc/en/developer/source/programming-guide/config/catalog.rst

 ## Layers

-A layers is used to publish a resource.
-The ``getLayers()`` provides access to all layers in the catalog.
+A layer is used to publish a resource.
+The ``getLayers()`` method provides access to all layers in the catalog.
 A layer is uniquely identified by its name.
 The ``getLayerByName(String)`` method provides access to a layer by its name.
-The ``getLayers(ResourceInfo)`` return all the layers publish a specific resource.
+The ``getLayers(ResourceInfo)`` return all the layers published from a specific resource.
 Some examples:

 .. code-block:: java